 Interestingly, this user interface was actually localized by a skillful Russian translator with extensive localization experience.
 However, while localizing, she never got the chance to see this screen in the app; she only had access to individual strings of the UI when she translated them.

-The developers decided that localization testing and LQA were too expensive.
+The developers decided that localization testing and LQA testing were too expensive.
 Luckily, despite the translation issues, the product was still very good, and the users were willing to help by reporting problems when they noticed them.
 Then the translator and the developers promptly fixed them.

 Most translation agencies today offer localization testing and LQA as part of their services.
 It is the final step of the localization process, which is performed after implementing the language files and preparing the test version.

-Localization Testing—Importance of Testing Functionality
+What is Localization Testing?
+Importance of Testing Functionality

 Localization testing performed by a language service provider (LSP) helps discover functional bugs in the localized software that were missed by your in-house testers and engineers.
 It’s just that the linguists think differently from the way your typical developer thinks, and their approach to using the app is more consistent with that of the average user.
 The bugs discovered by the linguists are often serious, so having them perform localization testing can help avoid numerous problems for your users.